 Acceptance into a South University Criminal Justice program or its completion does not imply or guarantee that a student will be able to obtain employment in law enforcement, corrections, probation/parole, or related fields.
-The student should contact the national, state, or local agency/institution in which he or she intends to gain employment for specific requirements and the application process.
+The student should contact the national, state, or local agency/institution in which the student intends to gain employment for specific requirements and the application process.

-South University, Online Program offerings may not be available to residents of all states.
+Note: Not all Online Program offerings are available to residents of all U.S. states.
 Please contact an admissions representative for further information.

 Graduates will be able to:

-• Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve a variety of real-life problems within a complex organization.
+- Demonstrate mastery of skills in the areas of theoretical and applied criminal justice as well as in managerial principles and practices to effectively solve a variety of real-life problems within a complex organization.

 - Understand the relationship between crime theory, crime policy, and professional practice.

 - Demonstrate interactive skills and learn behavioral strategies for improving systemic communication within and between criminal justice agencies.

-• Demonstrate the ability to effectively interpret and make use of research methodology by completing a final research project prospectus on a topic related to professional practice in an actual criminal justice agency
+- Demonstrate the ability to effectively interpret and make use of research methodology by completing a final research project prospectus on a topic related to professional practice in an actual criminal justice agency.

 Career OutlookGraduates of the MS in Criminal Justice program are prepared to seek management, administrative, research, and teaching positions.
 Program graduates will also be prepared for admission to doctoral programs in criminal justice, criminology and other related fields as well as for promotions within existing law enforcement, correctional, local and state government, and legal institutions.